-1821 Victoria Road is a historic commercial building in the hamlet of Victoria Road which formerly served as one of the community's general stores and was widely regarded as being the largest general store in Canada in the early twentieth century.
-The property is currently listed on the City's Heritage Register.
+65 Sussex Street North, also known as Alexandra Public School, is a historic Edwardian school constructed in the Beaux-Arts style to the design of prolific school architect James Ellis.
+The property is currently listed on the City's Heritage Register and is an operating elementary school owned by Trillium Lakelands District School Board.
 Although there was initially no intention by staff to designate this building under Part IV of the Ontario Heritage Act, amendments to the Ontario Heritage Act made through Bill 23, More Homes Built Faster Act (2022) now require municipalities to designate listed properties or remove them from the Register within two years of the amendments coming into effect.
 Practically, this means that, in order for municipalities to provide heritage protection to its cultural heritage resources as is required by provincial land use planning policy, they must be designated under Part IV of the Act.
 The amendments came into effect on January 1, 2023.